Classification of unitary operators by local generatability

 By similar manipulations, we prove the more general statement that LGE is equivalent to \eqref{eq:LG_canonical_relation_chiral} in the symmetry classes that include CS.
 The proof is similar to the previous paragraph and is presented in Appendix \ref{app:Classes with CS}.

 It remains to show the equivalence of HE to the condition \eqref{eq:LG_canonical_relation_chiral}.
-One direction is trivial: given \eqref{eq:LG_canonical_relation_chiral}, the required homotopy may be defined using a homotopy $U_\text{LG}^{(X)}(s)$ that connects the identity to $U_\text{LG}^{(X)}$.
+One direction is trivial: Given \eqref{eq:LG_canonical_relation_chiral}, the required homotopy may be defined using a homotopy $U_\text{LG}^{(X)}(s)$ that connects the identity to $U_\text{LG}^{(X)}$.
 In particular, we use the class $X$ Hamiltonian $H^{(X)}(t)$ that generates $U_\text{LG}^{(X)}$ to define $U_\text{LG}^{(X)}(s)$ as being generated by $H^{(X)}(t)$ from $t=0$ to $s$.
 Then $U_\text{LG}^{(X)}(s)$ is a family of unitaries that are locally generated in class $X$ with $U_\text{LG}^{(X)}(0)=\mathbb{I}$ and $U_\text{LG}^{(X)}(1)= U_\text{LG}^{(X)}$.
 We then construct the required homotopy from $U_0$ to $U_1$: \beq U(s) = \mcs U_\text{LG}^{(X)\dagger}(s)\mcs^{-1} U_0 U_\text{LG}^{(X)}(s). \eeq We may readily verify that $U(s)$ has PHS if present.
 Also, $U(s)$ has CS [the proof is very similar to \eqref{eq:composition_preserves_CS} in the Appendix].
 Thus, $U(s)$ is in the given symmetry class $\mathbb{S}$.

-Next, we show the other direction: that HE (in a class with CS) implies \eqref{eq:LG_canonical_relation_chiral}.
-Given a homotopy $U(s)$ that connects $U_0$ to $U_1$, we define \beq h^{(X)}(s)= i\frac{1}{2} \frac{\pd U(s)}{\pd s}U^\dagger(s). \eeq To verify that $h^{(X)}(s)$ is in class $X$, we note that $h^{(X)}(s)$ inherits PHS (if present) but cannot inherit CS or TRS [recall from Eqs. \eqref{eq:TRS_unitary} and \eqref{eq:CS_unitary} that these latter two symmetries of $U(s)$ do not connect $s$ to $1-s$].
-The locality of $h^{(X)}(s)$ follows from the locality of $U(s)$ in the same way as discussed below Eq. \eqref{eq:H(s)_simple_def}.
+Next, we do the most substantial part of the proof: We show that HE (in a class with CS) implies \eqref{eq:LG_canonical_relation_chiral}.
+Given a homotopy $U(s)$ that connects $U_0$ to $U_1$, we define \beq h^{(X)}(s)= i\frac{1}{2} \frac{\pd U(s)}{\pd s}U^\dagger(s). \eeq To verify that $h^{(X)}(s)$ is in class $X$, we note that $h^{(X)}(s)$ inherits PHS (if present) but cannot inherit CS or TRS [recall from Eqs.~\eqref{eq:TRS_unitary} and \eqref{eq:CS_unitary} that these latter two symmetries of $U(s)$ do not connect $s$ to $1-s$].
+The locality of $h^{(X)}(s)$ follows from the locality of $U(s)$ in the same way as discussed below Eq.~\eqref{eq:H(s)_simple_def}.